Stiv Bators: Music and film career

+Following Stiv Bators death, many musicians and bands recorded covers of his songs or dedicated works to him.
+His influence was highlighted in various tribute albums, including I Wanna Be a Dead Boy and Lords of the New Church: The Definitive Collection.
+These albums showcase how Bators' music continues to inspire new generations of musicians, keeping his legacy alive within punk rock culture.

 Death

-In mid-1990, Bators died in Paris after being hit by a car.
-He was taken to a hospital but reportedly left before seeing a doctor after waiting several hours and assuming he was not injured.
-Reports indicate that he died in his sleep as the result of a traumatic brain injury.
+On June 4, 1990, Bators died in Paris after being hit by a car.
+He was on his motorbike when a car hit him and knocked him off the vehicle.
+He did not believe he was seriously injured, and returned to his apartment, where he died in his sleep as the result of a traumatic brain injury at the age of 40.
 He was survived by his parents.

 Dave Tregunna said that Bators, a fan of Jim Morrison, had earlier requested that his ashes be spread over Morrison's Paris grave and his girlfriend complied.

 In the director's commentary of the film Polyester, in which Bators had a small role, director/producer John Waters stated that Bators' girlfriend, Caroline Warren, confessed to him that she snorted a portion of Stiv's ashes so that she could be closer to him.

 In film

 In 2013, an American-made motion picture titled CBGB was released to theaters.
 Dead Boys were featured as one of the seminal punk bands that got their start at the CBGB club, and were first managed by Hilly Kristal.
 Bators is portrayed by actor Justin Bartha.

 In 2019, a biographical documentary was released titled Stiv.
 Directed and written by Danny Garcia, the film chronicles the life, legacy and demise of Bators.